 “Be Present, Not Perfect”

-Having read that quote several times this forthright, has given rise to an epiphany of sorts.
+Having read that quote that appeared several times this forthright on my timeline, has given rise to an epiphany of sorts.
 It is hard for a Virgo to not be perfect, and when I read Corinne’s Instagram posts with this quote, I rubbed my hands in glee, and said to myself, “Yes, yes, yes this is it!
 Just what I needed to hear for years.”
 And it is not plain coincidence, but synchronicity that these posts from Corinne keep showing up on my news feed; as a reminder, a sign, a good luck omen of sorts.

 Guess it is time to assimilate the practise of mindfulness.
 After all who knows better than me, that striving for over perfection just creates further angst and pain.
 What really works is doing the best one can and flowing with the process of life, thereby creating a meaningful and tranquil environment.